malad1211/LoT2-edit-PyQt5/README.txt

 	Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-	RandomGameGenerator is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+	東方記偽器　～　Artificial Record is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 	See the GNU General Public License for more details.

 	You should have received a copy of the GNU General Public License along with 東方記偽器　～　Artificial Record.
 If not, see